lasp/xmera/src/simulation/sensors/camera/camera.rst

 `thesis <https://hanspeterschaub.info/Papers/grads/ThibaudTeil.pdf>`__.

 Because each successive filter is applied on top of the previous, the order in which they are applied is very important.
-Currently Basilisk does not support a custom order with out directly modifying the source code.
+Currently Xmera does not support a custom order with out directly modifying the source code.
 The order is as shown in the following table describing the filter and the parameters to control the filter.
 This order was determined in part by trying to match a simulated image to a real image of mars and also based on what makes sense.
 In the following parameters a value of 0 turns this corruption off and is the default value.
 Any filter